 “Right now, Silicon Valley is the leading place in the world for high-tech growth and innovation.
 But there’s no reason why it has to be so predominant.
 Our ambition is to bring together the creativity and energy of Shoreditch and the incredible possibilities of the Olympic Park to help make East London one of the world’s great technology centres.”

 At the time, startups such as music recommendation service Last.fm, Twitter tool TweetDeck and live music tracking website Songkick, sealed Tech City’s reputation as a prosperous postcode for any aspiring tech startup.
 In fact, London in general was booming for businesses in 2008, as it wasn’t just companies with new tech or app ideas.
-In the same year Host1Plus emerged with their data centre in London and launched their hosting services for domains.
 The city proved to be a successful hub, with the company later expanding their data centres in Amsterdam, Singapore and recently Los Angeles and Chicago.

 By law of economics, the sudden expansion attracted media and governmental praise, resulting in property prices in the area also booming.
 However, it appears the growth today has hit the brakes.
 One reason for this, according to The Independent, is the “paradox of success” which is “that the cheap workspace that attracted these companies to the area initially, is now at a premium.”